Things to Do in Sonoma County in Winter: Sonoma Travel Advice & Events

 Pigs & Pinot Event in March

-Celebrity Chef (and local restaurateur) Charlie Palmer breaks the bank every year at his Pigs & Pinot event in March—an entire weekend of festivities celebrating pinot noir at Hotel Healdsburg on the Healdsburg square.
-The “Taste of Pigs & Pinot” brings together dozens of other chefs from around the country who prepare dishes to pair with pinots strutting their stuff.
-Participating wineries vie for the title of best pinot of show.
-Palmer is committed to philanthropy, and there’s a huge charity component to the event as well.
-Over the years, the Pigs & Pinot event has aligned with a variety of different nonprofit organizations and has raised hundreds of thousands of dollars for those groups in the process.
+If you like bacon and pinot noir, this event can’t be missed.
+Celebrity Chef (and local restaurateur) Charlie Palmer puts on his Pigs & Pinot event every March; it’s an entire weekend of festivities celebrating pinot noir at Hotel Healdsburg on the Healdsburg square.
+The “Taste of Pigs & Pinot” brings together dozens of other chefs from around the country who prepare pork dishes to pair with pinots from more than 50 participating wineries.
+Palmer is also committed to philanthropy, and there’s a huge charity component to the event, which over the years has aligned with a variety of different nonprofit organizations and has raised hundreds of thousands of dollars for those groups in the process.
 Ticket prices range from $125 to $175, depending on the event.